 EPOXY VERSUS CEMENT GROUT

-If at this point you’re second-guessing your initial cement choice of grout, well, here are more reasons to substitute your decision with Epoxy grout:
+If you’re second-guessing your choice of cement grout, here are some compelling reasons to consider switching to epoxy grout instead:

-• It has to be considered that cement grout is highly porous, making it non-resistant to chemicals, stains, and liquids.
-Coming into contact with these different substances can make the cement grout shrink or crumble faster.
-Epoxy is non-porous; it escapes such reactions.
+Another key consideration is that cement grout is highly porous, which makes it vulnerable to chemicals, stains, and liquids.
+Exposure to these substances can accelerate damage, causing the grout to shrink or crumble.
+In contrast, epoxy grout is non-porous and resistant to such reactions.

 TIPS FOR APPLYING EPOXY GROUT